Thomas Grantham (Baptist): Views

-Like the other General Baptists, Grantham advocated more interdependence of local congregations in a via media between congregational and connectioning approaches to church polity.
-These associations had more power than in most later Baptist associations, though the individual congregation was ultimately self-governing and could disagree with the findings of associations and messengers.
-The stronger view of interconnection between local congregations melded with Grantham's conception of the officer of messenger, to which he was ordained.
-Messengers were seen as having duties similar to the apostles, yet without the extraordinary gifts and authority of the original apostles.
-Thus messengers engaged in evangelism, and apologetic activities, advising churches, mentoring and ordaining ministers, helping to resolve congregational conflicts.
-He advocated the imposition of hands on the newly baptized, believed in anointing with oil for healing (but not in the gift of healing, which was limited to the original apostles), and, like most General and Particular Baptists of his day, believed in the singing of psalmody only by single voices as a part of public worship.
+Like other 17th century Baptists, Grantham advocated interdependence of local churches, in a "Via Media" between congregational and presbyteral approaches to church polity through the existence of associations, which was a distinct church polity held by Baptists.
+These associations had more power than any later Baptist organizations, though the local church was still ultimately autonomous and could disagree with the findings of associations and messengers.
+The stronger view of interconnection between local churches melded with Grantham's development of the position of messenger, to which he was chosen.
+Messengers were seen as having duties like the apostles, yet without their authority and extraordinary gifts.
+Thus messengers engaged in evangelism, apologetic activities, advising churches, mentoring and ordaining local ministers (when necessary), and helping to resolve congregational conflicts.
+He also believed in the imposition of hands on the newly baptized, anointing with oil for healing (but not the extraordinary gift of healing), and, like many Baptists of his day, believed in the singing of psalmody only by soloists as a part of public worship.
+He also strongly believed in the doctrine of religious liberty and liberty of conscience, being one of the most prolific authors on the concept in the 17th century.

-Grantham also believed strongly in the Baptist doctrine of religious liberty or liberty of conscience, being one of the most prolific authors on the concept in the seventeenth century.
-His views on Scripture and tradition were similar to those of John Calvin and Balthasar Hubmaier, in that he had a high esteem for the church fathers and quoted them widely yet held to a standard Reformed and Anabaptist sola Scriptura approach to the sufficiency of Scripture.
-His debates with Anglicans, Presbyterians, Quakers, and Roman Catholics were widely read and quoted in the seventeenth century and evinced his unique Arminian Baptist theology.
+Grantham's views on the Holy Scriptures and Church Tradition were similar to those of the Magisterial Reformers, as John Calvin, and Balthasar Hubmaier, in that he had a high esteem for the Church Fathers and widely quoted them, considering as authorities for the Church today, while holding to a standard Reformed Sola scriptura.

+His debates with Anglicans, Presbyterians, Quakers, and Roman Catholics were widely read and quoted in the seventeenth century and evinced his unique Arminian soteriology which shaped the General Baptist strand.